evroo78/SSE/img/Tunnel_Diod/ReadME.md

-band diagrams for Zenner Diod
+band diagrams for tunnel diode